haberdashPI/SignalOperators.jl/docs/src/manual.md

 sound1 = signal(sin,ω=1000)
 ```

 Each unit is represented by a constant you can multiply by a number (in Julia, 10ms == 10*ms).
 To make use of the unit constants, you must call `using SignalOperators.Units`.
-This exports the following units: `samples`, `ksamples`, `Hz`, `kHz` `s`, `ms`, `rad`, `°`, and `dB`.
+This exports the following units: `frames`, `kframes`, `Hz`, `kHz` `s`, `ms`, `rad`, `°`, and `dB`.
 You can just include the ones you want using e.g. `using SignalOperators.Units: Hz`, or you can include more by adding the [`Unitful`](https://github.com/PainterQubits/Unitful.jl) package to your project and adding the desired units from there.
 For example, `using Unitful: MHz` would include mega-Hertz frequencies (not usually useful for signals that are sounds).
 Most of the default units have been re-exported from `Unitful`.
-However, the `samples` unit and its derivatives (e.g. `ksamples`) are unique  to the SignalOperators package.
-They allow you to specify the time in terms of the number of samples: e.g. at a sample rate of 100 Hz, `2s == 200samples`.
-Other powers of ten are represented for `samples`, (e.g. `Msamples` for mega-samples) but they are not exported (e.g. you would have to call `SignalOperators.Units: Msamples` before using `20Msamples`).
+However, the `frames` unit and its derivatives (e.g. `kframes`) are unique  to the SignalOperators package.
+They allow you to specify the time in terms of the number of frames: e.g. at a frame rate of 100 Hz, `2s == 200frames`.
+Other powers of ten are represented for `frames`, (e.g. `Mframes` for mega-frames) but they are not exported (e.g. you would have to call `SignalOperators.Units: Mframes` before using `20Mframes`).

 !!! note

     You can find the available powers-of-ten for units in `Unitful.prefixdict`

-Note that the output of functions to inspect a signal (e.g. `duration`, `samplerate`) are bare values in the default unit (e.g. seconds or Hertz).
+Note that the output of functions to inspect a signal (e.g. `duration`, `framerate`) are bare values in the default unit (e.g. seconds or Hertz).
 No unit is explicitly provided by the return value.

 #### Decibels